Engagement Awards 2021

 The University of Glasgow Engagement Awards 2021 recognise and celebrate the partnerships and initiatives led by UofG staff to deliver world-changing impacts.

-Nominations are now open across five categories.
-The winners will be announced at the UofG Research Culture & Engagement Celebration on Wednesday 9th of June (details TBC).
+The winners will be announced at the UofG Research Culture & Engagement Celebration on the University's main Twitter account @UofGlasgow on Wednesday 9th of June.

 Each winner will receive a non-pay award of £1000 to be spent on knowledge-exchange activities or related professional development.
 For team submissions, the award will go to the nominated project lead.

 The deadline for applications is has now closed.